 In March 2017, WMed was granted provisional certification by the US Department of Education to participate for the first time in Title IV of the Higher Education Act of 1965 programs.
 This approval is granted for a period not to exceed one award year in which to demonstrate that we satisfy the standards of financial stability and administrative capability.
 Upon completion of the period of provisional certification, we will apply for recertification in spring 2018.
 At that time, we anticipate a six year certification period will be granted.

-In June 2016, WMed was granted accreditation, provisional status, by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
+In February 2018, WMed was granted full accreditation by the Liaison Committee on Medical Education (LCME), the national accrediting body for educational programs leading to the MD degree.
 The LCME determined that the medical school meets the standards outlined in the LCME document, Functions and Structure of a Medical School.

 Continuing Medical Education

 The medical school's Office of Continuing Education (CE) is fully accredited by the Accreditation Council for Continuing Medical Education (ACCME).
 The medical school approves CME activities for AMA PRA Category 1 CreditTM.

 The WMed Clinics are accredited by The Joint Commission, an independent organization that evaluates and accredits more than 18,000 healthcare organizations and programs in the United States.
 An independent, not-for-profit organization, The Joint Commission is the nation's oldest and largest standards-setting and accrediting body in healthcare.
 To earn and maintain The Joint Commission's Gold Seal of Approval™, an organization must undergo an on-site survey by a Joint Commission survey team at least every three years.